brainstormsecurity/bigspring-hugo/exampleSite/content/english/aboutus/_index.md

         link : "security-testing"

     # service item loop
-    - title : "Experienced"
+    - title : "Why start a security company?"
       images:
-      - "images/laptop.jpg"
+      - "images/biz.jpg"
       content : "My career has enabled me to obtain a broad and secure skills base, including OSINT (Open-Source Intelligence Gathering), Social Engineering and HUMINT (Human Intelligence).
 I have gained a large amount of experience planning and conducting highly successful physical penetration tests on some very secure government premises.
 My physical penetration testing experience has also included large scale music and sporting events.
 Some events have had VIP and key dignitaries attending with their own armed security details.
 As a qualified trainer and assessor, I have trained many ‘police only’ courses and have been a subject matter expert, delivering lessons at the College of Policing. <br><br>

       Some of my key achievements include, representing my organisation when supporting and training an international police force.
 Working with other UK Government agencies and other international law enforcement agencies on active investigations.
-Creating and leading one of the UKs most effective, specialist online investigation teams to bring to justice many cyber criminals and child sex offenders."
+Creating and leading one of the UKs most effective, specialist online investigation teams to bring to justice many cyber criminals and child sex offenders.My personal journey took a sharp turn during the Covid Lockdown of 2020/21.
+I had been dreaming of setting up a company to help people and companies, using my security and specialist cyber skills that I now possessed.
+However, my police career was cut short when I suffered a sudden life-threatening medical emergency that nearly killed me.
+(Feel free to ask me about this particularly challenging part of my life over a coffee…. or beer 😀) Coupled with the recent loss of a friend and family member, I knew now was the time to start.
+Life was too short.<br><br>

+      Never being one to shy away from a challenge, I started the business to do things differently in the world of security.
+I wanted to disrupt the status quo, to show that security awareness can be delivered another way, and to make life better for people as I had done while working in law enforcement.
+I was fed up with large companies just selling a ‘compliance solution’ and not dealing with truly improving security. <br><br>

+      Brainstorm Security was created small and agile, to help supply security training, awareness and solutions you really require.
+The company was created to listen to the needs of the customers.
+Like the ‘A’ team ‘If you have a problem’, we could think creatively and work with you to help solve your security problem.<br><br>

+      The company would ‘specialise’ in social engineering and hacking the human.
+By testing staff and then using those real-life examples of how we infiltrated your security, this is an effective learning model that will grab your people’s attention.
+Coupled with many years of experience, in interacting with real criminals and investigating real crime scenes, we can bring a ‘real’ element to the assessments and training, that other companies cannot supply when using just tech / training or salespeople to deliver your solutions.<br><br>"
       button:
         enable : true
         label : "Curious to know more?"